virtualsociety/simulation/doc/MaritalStatus.md

 ![alt text](./img/Graph_Simulated_Marital_Status.png)

 As you can see most citizens that are simulated are single.
-This is because a huge amount of people are most liekly already in a relationship but have not chosen to register for a partnership.
+This is because a huge amount of people are most likely already in a relationship but have not chosen to register for a partnership.
 This data is soley based on the amount of people that marry and/or get registrated for a partnersip per year.